snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * __pm__ reference to bt_stripe.P360_API_v1.PM object for associating Transaction to Payment Method.
 Required.
 * __amount__ Decimal number representing how much to charge (in dollars).
 The smallest accepted amount is 0.05.
 Required.
-* __dueDate__ Non-mandatory information, used by Payment360 app for auto-processing transactions on scheduled dates.
+* __dueDate__ Used by Payment360 app for auto-processing transactions on scheduled dates.
+Optional.
-* __authOnly__ Boolean flag for creating authorize-only transaction.
+* __authOnly__ Boolean flag for creating authorize-only transactions.
 Default value is false.
 * __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Transaction.
 Required.
 * __record__ **bt_stripe__Transaction__c** record of the Payment Method.
 Available after calling the `register()` method.
 * __currencyCode__ 3-letter ISO code of the used currency.
 If not set, default Payment Gateway currency is used.